-Analysis | Trump promotes false claim that Harris might not be a U.S. citizen
+Analysis | Trump promotes false claim that Harris might not be a natural-born U.S. citizen

 — President Trump, in remarks to reporters, Aug.
 13, 2020

-A legal adviser and spokesperson for President Trump’s reelection campaign is questioning the citizenship of Sen. Kamala D. Harris, a California native and the presumptive Democratic nominee for vice president.
+A legal adviser and spokesperson for President Trump’s reelection campaign questioned the citizenship of Sen. Kamala D. Harris, a California native and the presumptive Democratic nominee for vice president.
 Later in the day, Trump said Harris possibly “doesn’t meet the requirements” to serve as vice president.

 Harris’s citizenship is not under any serious question, legal experts told us.